-This conceptual Mine Rehabilitation and Closure Plan (MRCP) has been developed during the Definitive Feasibility Study (DFS) stage for the Vares Project, owned and to be operated by Adriatic Metals.
-The CMRCP considers the baseline environmental and social context of the project area; current project design (as per the Definitive Feasibility Study (DFS), dated September 2021); legislative and regulatory framework for mine closure; closure vision; stakeholder engagement; risk and opportunity assessment; closure activities, planning and parameters; after care considerations; and estimated costs associated with closure.
+This Conceptual Mine Rehabilitation and Closure Plan (CMRCP) V2.0 has been updated from V1.0 developed during the Definitive Feasibility Study (DFS) stage for the Vareš Project, owned and to be operated by Adriatic Metals.
+The CMRCP considers:

+- The baseline environmental and social context of the Project area;

+- Current Project design (as provided by Adriatic, August 2024);

+- Legislative and regulatory framework for mine closure;

+- Closure vision;

+- Stakeholder engagement;

+- Risk and opportunity assessment;

+- Closure activities, planning and parameters;

+- After care considerations; and

+- Estimated costs associated with closure.

-It is recognised that the actual operation of the mine may not be totally in line with the original plan and DFS design, this plan will therefore need to be updated on a regular basis as detailed design is undertaken and mining progresses.
+It is recognised that the actual operation of the mine may undergo design and operational iterations, this plan will therefore need to be updated on a regular basis as mining progresses.
 A final Mine Rehabilitation and Closure Plan (MRCP) will be developed towards the end of mine life.
 This conceptual plan is to provide guidance for the level of funding anticipated to cover the necessary closure works and aftercare.

 The final MRCP will be prepared once details are available related to the future use of the site, its operations, stakeholder expectations, results of any progressive rehabilitation, success of revegetation trials for closure and a firm schedule for the mine's closure.
 An important point is the agreement on what the after use of the site may be as this will determine the extent of the remediation and rehabilitation that will be undertaken.
-Early engagement with all stakeholders into the operation and closure of the mine will be undertaken.
+Early engagement with all stakeholders into the operation and closure of the mine has been undertaken, details of which are outlined in Section 7 - Stakeholder Engagement.

 The MRCP will also identify what monitoring should be undertaken during and after the closure periods and what success criteria will be adopted.
-Pre operation, specific success criteria cannot be defined but again early engagement with all stakeholders will enable this aspect to be fully covered before closure takes place.
+Pre-operation, specific success criteria cannot be defined but again early engagement with all stakeholders will enable this aspect to be fully covered before closure takes place.